 NOW IS THE TIME TO INVEST WITH TOP GUN: If you have been thinking about investing with Top Gun, now is a good time to give me a call or send me an e-mail.

-NOTE: Every week I write a Client Note for my clients.
-For a limited time, I am allowing non-clients to sign up and receive the Client Note.
-You can sign up at the top right hand corner of the website. …
+NOTE: Every week or two I write a Client Note for my clients.
+For a limited time, I am allowing non-clients to sign up and receive it at the same time as my clients.
+You can sign up at the top…